2 accredited programs. Compare programs, get details, and request info.

 Designed for healthcare providers, this program follows the American Heart Association guidelines.
 It covers life support applications in prehospital and in-facility settings, including CPR, AED, and choking relief techniques for adults, children, and infants.
 This class fulfills CPR prerequisites for nursing and allied health programs.

-Explore related first responder training programs available in Maryland
+Explore other first responder training programs available in Maryland.

 BLS training in Maryland combines classroom instruction with hands-on practical experience.
 Programs cover basic life support skills including cpr, aed use, and ventilations. available in two tracks: pre-hospital and in-facility.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.